labstreaminglayer/EyeLogic-LSL/README.md

   install -A \<Win32 or x64\>

 ### Visual Studio
-In order to generate the Visual Studio project you first need to generate one using cmake.
-Afterwards you can open the generated *.sln file in Visual Studio and install EyeLogicLSL from there.
+In order to generate the Visual Studio project you first need to create the project using cmake.
+Afterwards you can open the cmake generated *.sln file in Visual Studio and install EyeLogicLSL from there.

 #### generation: command prompt
 * open the Windows 'Command Prompt'